Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Common switching mistakes

-Did your old fund mishandle your switch?
+Did your fund mishandle your switch?

 If your previous fund refused to issue a transfer certificate, applied incorrect waiting periods, or charged you after cancellation, you have rights.
 DisputeSmart can help you navigate the complaint process.